 Holidays often bring about added stress which can create physical ailments.

-TMJ simply stands for the temporal mandibular joint.
+TMJ simply stands for the Temporomandibular Joint.
 This is the joint used to open and close our mouths when talking, yawning or chewing.
-Temporal Mandibular Dysfunction (TMD) is a term used to describe a variety of disorders that affect the TMJ muscles and surrounding structures.
+Temporomandibular Joint Dysfunction (TMD or TMJD) is a term used to describe a variety of disorders that affect the TMJ muscles and surrounding structures.

 “With the added tasks people need to get done over the holiday season, bruxism (grinding of the teeth) or clenching the teeth can start or perhaps increase,” said Dr. Erik F. Reitter, DDS.
 “This can lead to temporary or permanent health issues.”